rinriukato/HertzBot/README.md

 ## +2 | -2 System

 More or less a reference to this [jerma video](https://www.youtube.com/watch?v=KSp3Q_jvGGs) and its community.
-But with its own twist inspired from the series Xenoblade Chronicles.
+But with its own twist inspired from the series: Xenoblade Chronicles.

 In essence, +2|-2 is a score (and limited to only those two values) given in reponse to how funny (or cool) a person's post was.
 Say if a person said a funny joke or posted something neat.
 You, the user, would reply "+2".
 Likewise if the person said something unfunny.
 You would reply "-2".